Legal

 We keep personal data only for as long as we need it for the purposes in this policy, then delete or anonymise it.
 As a general guide:

-- Coach account data and the coach's client data: kept for as long as the account is active, and then deleted or anonymised within a reasonable period after the account is closed, subject to the legal-record obligations below.
+• Practitioner account data and the practitioner's client data: kept for as long as the account is active, and then deleted or anonymised within a reasonable period after the account is closed, subject to the legal record obligations below.

 We may retain limited data for longer where we must do so to comply with tax, accounting, or other legal obligations, to resolve disputes, or to enforce our agreements.
 After account closure, we delete or anonymise personal data within a reasonable period, subject to those obligations.